RedHatInsights/inventory-schemas/README.md

     | puptoo | Fail | 42 |

-3. If the report seems satisfactory and if there are no more concerns, someone from the HBI team will merge the PR.
+3. If the report seems satisfactory and there are no more concerns, someone from the HBI team will merge the PR.

-4. However, in the event that the report is unsatisfactory, e.g. a high number of failures from one or multiple reporters, coordination must happen between the person who opened the PR, the HBI team and the stakeholder from the reporter(s) with the failures.
-During the conversation a decision must be made whether to change the PR or to update the reporter with the failures.
+4. In the event that the report is unsatisfactory (e.g. it shows a high number of failures from one or multiple reporters), the PR owner must coordinate with the HBI team and the stakeholders from the reporter(s) that show failures.
+Together, they must decide whether to change the PR or to update the reporter(s).

 5. If the pull request was opened to add a new field rather than update a pre-existing one, no report like the one above needs to be generated and someone from the HBI team can merge it if there are no concerns.

-6. Once a PR to update the system profile schema is merged, the representative from the HBI team who merged the PR can go ahead and open a PR in the HBI repository to reflect those changes if no such PR has already been opened in the HBI repository.
+6. Once the PR is merged, the HBI team member who merged it can open another PR in the HBI repository to reflect those changes.

 ### Stakeholders ###